Public Records Requests

 How Are Public Records Delivered?

-The Custodian of Records will notify requesters when their materials are ready for distribution, at which point requesters can select a format (electronic or paper) and delivery method.
+The Custodian of Records will notify requesters when their records are ready for distribution, at which point requesters can select a format (electronic or paper) and delivery method.

 - Materials can be mailed via USPS (no charge).

-- Materials may be picked up in person between 8 a.m. and 5 p.m. at:
+- Materials may be picked up in person between 8 a.m. and 5 p.m. at the “Law Enforcement” window on the west side of:

 Phoenix, AZ 85003; or

-- Materials may be delivered electronically via Maricopa County electronic file transfer ("Dropbox").
-Please note, the link and passcodes for this option remain active for seven days from the time the material is uploaded and requesters must provide a valid email address.
+- Materials may be delivered electronically via Maricopa County electronic file transfer (“Dropbox”).
+Requesters must provide a valid email address.

 - Materials may be delivered via a commercial delivery service (Federal Express, UPS, etc.) using the requester’s account number.